7uperior/famlafl/docs/source/portfolio_optimisation/mean_variance.rst

 Supported Portfolio Allocation Solutions
 ########################################

-MlFinLab's :py:mod:`MeanVarianceOptimisation` class provide some common portfolio optimization problems out-of-the-box.
+FAMLAFL's :py:mod:`MeanVarianceOptimisation` class provide some common portfolio optimization problems out-of-the-box.
 In this section we go over a quick overview of
 these:

 Inverse Variance